Your Property In Pictures

 Interested in having your property considered as a location for film, television, or print media projects?
 Producers are always looking for a wide variety of locations, and we'll be more than happy to add your property to our digital locations library -- the first stop for many filmmakers looking for that great backdrop.

-To add photos of your property to our library, please send us around 10-15 high-resolution digital photos (at least 600px wide) on a CD.
-(Unfortunately, 35mm print photos are no longer accepted.)
+To add photos of your property to our library, please send us around 10-15 high-resolution digital photos (at least 600px wide) on a CD or USB thumb drive (printed photos are no longer accepted.)
 You can send your pictures via email to [email protected], but please break batches up to no larger than 10MB per email.

 SEND PACKAGE TO:

 - Shoot single images in a landscape orientation.

 - Shoot both the interior and exterior of the property.
 Remember to always include an establishing shot of the property shot from across the street, and a reverse of it shot from the property to show both the property itself and its immediate surroundings.
 Do the same for the back of the property.

 - Shoot the space, and not individual decorative details.
 Stand at one end of the room, and then shoot a reverse from the opposite side.

 WHAT HAPPENS NEXT?

 We’ll immediately add your photos to our library, and if more information is needed, we'll let you know.
 We may show your photos (along with similar locations) to producers, but we won't contact you unless the producer wants to visit for a more detailed look at the property.
 Such a visit does not obligate either party; it's simply to see if the location will indeed work for that particular project.
 Of course, we can't promise that your property will generate interest from filmmakers, no matter how unusual it is.
 Don’t have unrealistic expectations, but go ahead and send us those photos anyway.
 You never know!